catosplace/ansible-engineering-base-role/README.md

 * ansible-lint
 * generate-adr-docs

+To start using these hooks contributors should install them using the `pre-commit install` command.
+This will ensure that `pre-commit` runs automatically on `git commit`!

 These checks can be run before commiting to GitHub using the `pre-commit` command, to run all checks.
 Specific checks can be run using the `pre-commit run <HOOK>` command, i.e `pre-commit run yamllint` will run just the `yamllint` check.

 ## Architecture Decision Records